vegardit/haxe-reusable-workflows/README.md

       test-php:    true
       test-python: true

+      continue-on-error: flash php # a list of targets that are allowed to fail

       timeout-minutes: 30     # max. duration of the workflow, default is 60
       timeout-minutes-test: 5 # max. duration per target test, default is 10